Skip to main content

 Manage computes

-A compute is a virtualized service that runs Postgres for your Lakebase database projects.
+A compute is a virtualized service that runs Postgres for your Lakebase projects.
 Each branch has one primary (read-write) compute.
 A compute is required to connect to a branch and access its data.

 Compute overview